Treating Hashimoto's without Thyroid Medication

 Because you aren't putting unneeded strain on your pituitary or hypothalamus which helps to regulate TSH and thyroid function in your body.

-I think one of the main reasons that Jennifer was able to see such big improvement in a short period of time is because she focused on what was probably the major cause of thyroid problems in her body:
+I think one of the main reasons that Jennifer was able to see such a big improvement in a short period of time is because she focused on what was probably the major cause or trigger of Hashimoto's in her body.

 I came across in my research how that might not be the best form of exercise for someone with Hashimoto’s because of the role of cortisol with that level of running.
 I have since switched to some running, but more HIIT and weight training, and I am no longer completely wiped out after a workout.”

-In fact, I would go as far as to say that most cases of Hashimoto's are triggered by stress or are at least heavily involved in the onset of autoimmune disease.
+In fact, I would go as far as to say that most cases of Hashimoto's are triggered by stress in some form or another whether that be physical, emotional, social, or some combination of the three.

 The more stress the body is under the more cortisol that is released and, eventually, the more suppressed your own immune system becomes.